henrylong719/medical-voice-agent/README.md

 Supabase/PostgreSQL
         ↓
 Patient, doctor, appointment, and triage data
+        ↓
+Output guardrails before the patient sees the response
 ```

 The project separates the AI conversation layer from backend business logic.